This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Income from individual giving: recent trends

-• However, after peaking in 2018 we can see a large dip in donations in 2021.
+• After peaking in 2018 we can see a large dip in donations in 2021 in the chart below.
 This reflects Covid and the cost of living crisis and high inflation levels seen just after the pandemic.
-Donations have not bounced back in the way that trading to raise funds was able to - we look at this in more detail in the Donations section below.
+Despite investment in online giving etc donations have not bounced back in the way that trading to raise funds was able to - we look at this in more detail in the Donations section below.

 -